-Bigg Boss 13 House To Get Its Two Finalists Tonight!
+Bigg Boss 13 To Get Its Two Finalists Tonight!

-Bigg Boss' Home delivery task has been testing the integrity and loyalty of the contestants.
+Bigg Boss 13 House delivery task has been testing the integrity and loyalty of the contestants.
 Amidst all the planning and plotting, each contestant is fighting for their survival.
-Two buzzers down and post Devoleena and Shehnaz's delivery, Shefali is seen standing confused on whether or not to give an extra point to Paras.
+Two buzzers down and post Devoleena Bhattacharjee and Shehnaz Gill's delivery, Shefali is seen standing confused on whether or not to give an extra point to Paras.

 She finally decides to play neutral and not give her delivery to either of the three boys.
 Shefali, seems a bit unsure of her game as she is dicey of supporting Paras knowing that he would choose Mahira and take her ahead to the next level.
 A dejected Shefali was seen trying her best to manipulate the girls to listen to her and stay neutral so each girl gets a fair chance on voting basis if the game reaches a draw.